 Down syndrome: around 80...

-Abnormal intra-abdominal gas may be seen on a chest or abdominal radiograph, or CT or MRI.
+Abnormal intra-abdominal gas is an important radiologic finding with many potential causes.
+It may be seen on a chest radiograph, abdominal radiograph, CT or MRI.

 interstitial ectopic pregnancy 1